jose1660/xa/README.md

-# A spring boot sample app project
+# A spring boot sample app projecta

 ## About